1. Select

 If you make 20 trades a day, you'll end up paying ₹2,800 just in brokerage fees.
 Assuming that you make 20 trades a day for 252 days a year, then your brokerage fee will be as high as ₹70k.

-Now, imagine if your brokerage fee was capped at ₹20 per trade.
+Now, imagine if your brokerage fee were capped at ₹20 per trade.
 Then, the total charges per year would be just around ₹30k.
 And if your broker offered ₹0 brokerage rates, it would be just around ₹20k.
 This is proof that your choice of broker significantly affects the fee you must pay.
 That's why it's so important to understand these charges.
 By factoring in these costs when planning trades, you can make more informed decisions and get the most out of your trades.

 What is the Maximum Brokerage a Broker Can Charge?